 Buyers will pay directly to Poshmark with a credit card or PayPal.
 Poshmark will accept the payment on your behalf.
 As soon as the product is sold, Poshmark will send you a mailing label with the buyer’s address.
 From there, you simply need to print the label and ship out the items to the buyer.
 If the package is five pounds or less, your work is done.
 If the package weighs more than that, you as the seller are responsible for the additional cost of upgrading the shipping.

 Once the order ships and the package is delivered, Poshmark will release the funds to you.
 The funds will be released to you within three days of package delivery.
-The list price, minus Poshmark’s 20% commission (for items over $15), will go into your Poshmark balance.
+The list price, minus Poshmark’s commission, will go into your Poshmark balance.
 You can spend these earnings within the app, or, if you’d prefer cash, you can request the balance as a direct deposit (which takes two to three business days and requires you to provide the account number and routing number for your checking account), or as a physical check (which typically takes eight to ten business days to reach you by mail).

 Suggested Article: 9 Sites Like Poshmark to Consider